Learn how to manage public groups that your citizens can join.

 Creating Linked Groups

-A Linked Child group is indicated as a chain link icon next to the group so admins know the data is linked from somewhere else and not maintained by them.
+A Linked Child group is represented by a chain link icon next to the group name, signifying that the group's data is sourced from another location and is not managed directly by the administrator.

 What do the Icons Next to The Group's Name Mean?